writetome51/batch-loader/README.md

 ## Constructor
-3 objects must be passed to the constructor, and they must follow the interfaces
+3 objects must be injected in the constructor.
-specified.
 <details>
 <summary>view constructor</summary>